Loading...

 Rubber band ligation

 Small rubber bands are placed at the base of the pile.
 This cuts off the blood supply to the pile which then dies and drops off after a few days.
-This can often be done at the same time as endoscopy.
+Banding can be performed in clinic, endoscopy and theatre.
+Has a low success rate and may require multiple sittings.
+Risks include severe pain, bleeding/transfusions/reoperation, vasovagal episodes, displaced bands and recurrence.

 Haemorrhoidal Artery Ligation Operation (HALO)

-This procedure is good for patients with more significant bleeding.
+This procedure is used for patients with bleeding/anaemia as the predominant symptoms and treats third/forth degree and external disease poorly.
 This is done under general anaesthetic, usually as a day case procedure.
+Risks include severe pain, bleeding/transfusions/reoperation, recurrence of bleeding/symptoms and theoretical risks of ischaemia.

 Haemorrhoidectomy